Grass seed, just like any other plant, requires water to germinate and grow properly. You have one opportunity to make these seeds grow.

-2. Once you sow the grass seeds, frequent watering is needed.
-The main problem is determining how much water is correct.
-Here are some tips and tricks to remember to ease the process.
+Once you sow the grass seeds, frequent watering is needed.
+The main problem is determining how much water is enough.

 The ground shouldn’t be soggy or spongy.
 It simply needs to be moist.
 Be careful if you have clay or adobe soil.
 It takes a long time for those soils to dry, so careful observation is required.

 For shaded areas, you don’t need to water as frequently.
 Sunny areas, as expected, take more water.
 Homeowners who use a sprinkler system experience trouble with this.

 One idea is to set the sprinkler to one cycle and then later hand water the other areas again.
 This practice prevents over-watering shaded areas.

 3. The Days and Weeks Before the Grass Seeds Germinate are the Most Crucial